 Laminate wood also features different installation methods.
 Some samples are called “snap-together” types.
 This features planks and tiles that do not use any adhesive, nails, or other fixing mechanisms.
 Other common sorts will require the use of an industrial grade adhesive or wood glue to keep the material in place.
 A professional can help you determine which works the best in your home.

 When determining the thickness of the laminate you need, it is helpful to ask a professional.
-Typical flooring options range between 6-12mm and change the overall feel of the material underneath your feet.
+Typical flooring options range between six and twelve millimeters and change the overall feel of the material underneath your feet.
 A thicker type feels like hardwood flooring and will be stronger and more durable over time, but thinner material is cheaper.
 Thicker varieties are additionally easier to install and have greater impact resistance.